Tea and scandal

 Collections Discovery Assistant, Caroline Simpson Library

-Growing up in rural NSW, Mel’s childhood was spent undertaking her own archaeological excavations in the creek bed on her family’s property.
-Old bottles, cow bones, and the occasional piece of rusty farm equipment were all considered exciting discoveries.
-School holidays were punctuated with long car trips with her mum to see blockbuster exhibitions in Canberra and Sydney, so galleries and museums always felt familiar.
-Studies in archaeology and art history have inspired a passion for objects and their ability to elicit emotions and tell stories.
-Mel curated the exhibtion On The Move and relishes the opportunity to get hands-on with the treasures in our collections.
+Growing up in rural NSW on Wiradjuri country, Mel’s childhood was spent undertaking her own archaeological excavations in the creek bed on her family’s property.
+Old bottles, cow bones, and pieces of rusty farm equipment were all exciting discoveries capable of revealing stories of the past.
+School holidays were punctuated with long car trips with her mum to see blockbuster exhibitions in Canberra and Sydney, so galleries and museums have always felt familiar.
+Studies in archaeology and art history have inspired Mel’s passion for objects and their ability to elicit emotions and tell stories.

 Postcard design with photo of cows crossing a creek